ropensci/roweb/_posts/2017-08-08-unconfroadsnottaken.md

 -   What's the right [blend] of vignettes, R markdown templates, and parameterized reports for getting new learners up and running?
 -   One of the things we hope to do more of is enable scientists to publish and get credit for their software and data.
 How about [automating software citation], or packages for auto-submission to [software] or [data] journals?

+<br><br>

 ## It's Your Turn
 Interested in pursuing one of these ideas?
 Pick up on the discussion in the project's [GitHub repo] and the friendly people there will welcome your contributions!

   [many projects]: https://ropensci.org/blog/blog/2017/06/08/unconf_recap_4
   [rOpenSci Unconf]: https://ropensci.org/blog/blog/2017/06/02/unconf2017